project-feynman/v3/README.md

   - Google for launching Firestore
   - MIT Sandbox for funding a scrappy project even when there was no clear evidence it would work

-- **Technologies:** Vue.js frontend, with Firebase for everything else

 ## Technology
 Our frontend is Vue.js, Firebase for almost everything else, and Twilio-Video for real-time communications.

 Technical milestones:
   - Feynman videos are 10-120x lighter than normal videos.

-See[CONTRIBUTING.md](documentation/CONTRIBUTING.md) for more details.
+See [CONTRIBUTING.md](documentation/CONTRIBUTING.md) for more details.